vkeilo/Taotie/README.md

 ```python
 my_agent.init_messages_by_json('your_dialogue_json_file.json')
 ```
-The content of the dialogue json file should have the following format:
+The content of the dialogue json file should have the following format, and make sure user and assistant take turns speaking.
 ```json
 {
   "dialogues": [